FAQs

 The benefit of hiring us, a Design + Build company, is that there is a single point of responsibility for the outcome of the project.
 Our Design + Build process will ensure that every detail, from start to finish, is consistent with the vision for your home and within budget.

-Our design phase is typically four to six months.
-Since we are a Design + Build company, we seamlessly transition from the design phase into the construction phase.
-Our philosophy is that the more detailed we are in the design phase, the faster the construction phase can go!
+Our design phase (Project Development) is averaging about six months as of Q4 2021.
+Since we are a Design + Build company, we seamlessly transition from the Project Development phase into the Construction phase.
+Our philosophy is that the more detailed we get during the Project Development phase, the more efficient the Construction phase can go!

-Also, our thorough design phase allows us to prepare extremely detailed and accurate budgets BEFORE construction starts so there are no surprises or disappointments once construction begins.
+Also, our thorough Project Development phase allows us to prepare extremely detailed and accurate budgets BEFORE construction starts so there are no surprises or disappointments once construction begins.

-- Preparing a Line-Item Budget of the Project
+• Preparation of a Line-Item Budget for the Project

 Building timelines vary depending on site conditions, weather, and the complexity and size of the project.
-Most of our homes are completed within seven to nine months after we break ground.
+Most of our homes are completed within 10-12 months after we break ground.

 Maybe, but probably not.
 Many of our clients come to us with a plan they found online that they like.